MonkeyNadz/SmokerAid/RasPi/README.md

 ### Terraform
+Mostly default Terraform commands - just worth noting that due to the requirement to access the GPIO pins - the docker container needs to be run in privileged mode.

+I'd also set up a workspace per folder - believe thats a half decent practice to limit scope impact - but yet to learn properly.

 If you havent completed the securing connections - then you should be able to navigate to the RasPi folder - and after cloning or adding a new file - hit it with a:

     terraform init